Carol Lynn Pearson’s Finding Mother God: Poems to Heal the World

 Mom: “So when Mr. T and Mr. H marry, they have two children, and they are called th and th.”

 Yes, boy letters were allowed to marry in my mother’s lessons, too.
 And then, the complex family unit of the alphabet: “So, when Mrs. P and Mr. H marry, their child sounds just like Mr. F!
 Isn’t that wonderful?” she’d say, and it was.
-And I was full of wonder.
+And I was full of wonder, just like she was.

 Keep in mind, as the youngest of 6, three of my older siblings were married before I even started Kindergarten.
 Their “required reading” encapsulated most of the Western Canon from high school and college and they were all in well-used condition, lining our family room bookshelf.
 I don’t recall any children’s books entirely for me other than the “read-alongs.”
 I remember reading books I absolutely know Mom wouldn’t have wanted me reading.